-Construction on the Washington Square Village block will not commence until after 2021.
+Building construction on the Washington Square Village block is not anticipated until 2022 at the earliest.

 The University is prohibited by the Restrictive Declaration from conducting major construction on two different buildings at the same time.
 Construction can begin on a new building, once the original construction is far enough along so that it is essentially being internally fit-out.